ahmedazhar05/spreadsheet/README.md

 npm run dev -- --open
 ```

-## Building
+### Building

-To create a production version of your app:
+To create a production version of the spreadsheet app:

 ```bash
 npm run build